LoganMerchant/rain-check/README.md

 ## Introduction

-A weather dashboard application that displays the current weather conditions and a 5-day forecast for any searched city.
+RainCheck is a weather dashboard that displays the current weather conditions and a 5-day forecast for any searched city.
+Built with travel in mind, this application is perfect for anyone looking to plan around the weather as they travel to any city around the globe.
+With that being said, it can also be useful for anyone to check the weather before they go to work, visit loved ones, etc.

 ## Demo of the Application